How to Save Money With a Central Air Conditioning System

 Efficiency

-A central air conditioning system that is newer may have a rating of SEER ranging from 10 to 21.
-Older air conditioners typically have a SEER rating of 10 or less.
-Although it is still legal to use older models, the performance will be drastically diminished due to wear and wear and tear.
+A central air conditioning system that is newer may have a rating of SEER from 10 to 21.
+Older air conditioners generally have a SEER rating of 10 or less.
+While it’s still legal to operate these older units, their performance will be significantly reduced by wear and tear.

 Noise